simonyang0608/MultiLayer-Perceptron/README.md

 # Conclusion
 ### Different size of hidden layer with suitable learning rate will tend to get good result of convergence (no matter the size of sample set)

-- Small size (below 20) of hidden layer with the learning rate ranging from 0.08~0.007 will tend to get good result.
+- Small size (below 20) hidden layer with the learning rate ranging from 0.08~0.007 will tend to get good result.

 ![20230210_220908](https://user-images.githubusercontent.com/31026907/218112653-ce69aee4-4a7c-4d63-9a15-2427b3a62d07.gif)

-- Large size (from 20 to 100) of hidden layer with the learning rate ranging from 0.03~0.006 will tend to get good result.
+- Large size (from 20 to 100) hidden layer with the learning rate ranging from 0.03~0.006 will tend to get good result.

 ![20230210_224842](https://user-images.githubusercontent.com/31026907/218121816-4198f204-804a-4914-a638-fb3a75c00535.gif)